samvram/SAS/PITCHME.MD

 ---

+#### Inferences

+* Really appreciable result
+* Can be scaled
+* Lucky to "jitter" out through local minimas
+* A basis for Deeplearning and CNN learnt

+---

 ### Random Forest Classifier

 Random Forest Classifier is ensemble algorithm.
 Ensembled algorithms are those which combines more than one algorithms of same or different kind for classifying objects.
 For example, running prediction over Naive Bayes, SVM and Decision Tree and then taking vote for final consideration of class for test object.